 The Posted Rate IRD Penalty (Used by CIBC)

 In this variation, the lender calculates your IRD penalty using the five-year posted rate that they were offering when you got your mortgage.
 Here is a sample of the wording used to explain how the penalty is calculated (taken from CIBC’s website).
 I have underlined the key sections :

 The interest rate differential amount is the difference between the Interest on the Prepaid Amount for the remainder of the term at the posted rate at the time you took out the mortgage, and interest on the Prepaid Amount for the Remainder of the Term using a Comparable Posted Rate.
 Interest is calculated at the interest rate posted by [the lender] for a mortgage product similar to your mortgage product on the date the payout statement is prepared.

-Now a lender’s common defense of this tactic is that they substitute posted rates for both your original rate and the rate that most closely matches your remaining term.
-But as we already outlined above, this is a terrible trade that no informed person would accept because lenders routinely give huge discounts on their five-year posted rates to make them competitive with market five-year fixed rates, and those same discounts shrink dramatically on shorter fixed-rate terms.
+Now CIBC’s defence of this tactic is that they substitute posted rates for both your original rate and the rate that most closely matches your remaining term.
+But as we have already outlined above, this is a terrible trade that no informed person would make because Big Six lenders must make huge discounts to their five-year posted rates to make them competitive with market five-year fixed rates, and those same discounts shrink dramatically on shorter fixed-rate terms.

 Here is what that tweak to the wording in your contract does to your penalty: